dasante78/Generative-Adversarial-Masks/README.md

 - **Flexible Protection Levels**: The model allows for adjustable parameters to balance between image quality and protection based on the use case.
 - **Evaluation on Multiple Datasets**: Tested on both Flickr30k and Dogs vs Cats datasets, demonstrating reduced AI classifier performance.

-## Usage
-To run the model:
-1. Preprocess your image dataset to the required size (224x224 pixels).
-2. Train the SPAM model using the included Python script (`train_SPAM.py`).
-3. Adjust the epsilon parameter in the script to vary the strength of the perturbation mask.
-4. Test the model's performance by running the evaluation script (`evaluate_SPAM.py`), which compares image quality and cosine similarity.

 ## Models
 Several variations of the SPAM model were implemented: